troystribling/BlueCap/Documentation/CentralManager.md

 public func stopNotificationUpdates()
 ```

-The work flow for receiving notification updates is to first subscribe to the notifications using `startNotifying()`.
+The work flow for receiving notification updates is to first subscribe to the notifications using `Characteristic#startNotifying`.
 The application will then start receiving notifications.
-To process the notifications call `receiveNotificationUpdates(capacity:Int? = nil) -> FutureStream<Characteristic>` which returns a [SimpleFutures](https://github.com/troystribling/SimpleFutures) `FutureStream<Characteristic>` yielding the `Characteristic` from which the updated characteristic can be obtained.
+To process the notifications call `Characteristic#receiveNotificationUpdates` which returns a [SimpleFutures](https://github.com/troystribling/SimpleFutures) `FutureStream<(characteristic: Characteristic, data: Data?)>` yielding the tuple `(characteristic: Characteristic, data: Data?)` from which the updated characteristic can be obtained.

-To stop processing notifications call `stopNotifying()` and to unsubscribe to notifications call `stopNotificationUpdates()`.
+To stop processing notifications call `Characteristic#stopNotificationUpdates` and to unsubscribe to notifications call `Characteristic#stopNotifying`.

 Using the [RawDeserializable enum](#central_characteristic_write) an application can receive notifications from a `Characteristic` as follows,